 There are seven distinct soils in the company’s territory, and each encapsulates the essence of Sicily and the Ragusa province, as well as the Jacono family’s winemaking history and Gaetana’s strength and passion.

-WHITE SOIL: this vineyard is located atop a small plateau standing 250 meters above sea level, with calcareous soil very poor that guarantees excellent depth.
+WHITE SOIL: This vineyard is located atop a small plateau standing 250 meters above sea level, in Contrada Biddine Soprana with poor calcareous soil that guarantees excellent depth.
 The grapevines suffer a little here, failing to grow vigorously.
-This condition makes it possible to obtain an excellent fruit concentration which, thanks to the ventilation, does not over-mature.
+This condition makes it possible to obtain an excellent fruit concentration which, thanks to ventilation, does not over-mature.
 The Bidis wine is produced here: a powerful, intense yet delicate white.

 BLACK SOIL WITH WHITE PEBBLES: These vineyards in Contrada Biddine Soprana and Contrada Biddine Sottana are located in low-lying soil at roughly 100 meters above sea level.
 The soil is black, relatively compact and riddled with white stones.
-The soil structure makes it possible for plant roots to oxygenate freely, extending down deep into the ground.
+The soil structure makes it possible for roots to oxygenate freely, extending down deep into the ground.
 The company produces a red wine here, Il Frappato, which draws complex perfumes and a decent acidity from the characteristics of the terrain.

-RED SOIL: these vineyards are located on what is known as the “Bidini Soprano” plateau.
+RED SOIL: These vineyards are located on the Biddine Soprana plateau.
 The soil structure is divided between clear red sand and dark, medium density earth with good depth.
 The grapevines planted in dark red soil produce Nero d’Avola, while the vines planted in clear red soil produce Frappato.
 The Nero d’Avola and Frappato grapes are blended together to obtain the famous Cerasuolo di Vittoria (60% Nero d’Avola and 40% Frappato).
 This red wine is Valle dell’Acate crown jewel and has earned Italy’s vaunted DOCG (Denominazione di Origine Controllata e Garantita) status.